big_yellow_tent_at_twilight

 Dispersed Camping

 If dispersed camping is allowed, this will reduce the likelihood of animal encounters.
-Dispersed camping means that you can create a small, low-impact campsite anywhere you like (usually there are restrictions on distance from waterways, trails, and roads).
-The local wildlife has not had the chance to learn that people and their foods will be in that location, so animals might stay away from your food.
+Dispersed camping allows you to create a small, low-impact campsite anywhere you like.
+Usually, there are restrictions on distance from waterways, trails, and roads.
+The local wildlife has not had the chance to learn that people and their foods will be in that location, so animals stay away from your food.

 Time Your Meals